srtidd23/Board-Game-Analysis/README.md

 2) Does a board game price have a correlation with its potential rank?
 What about average playtime?
 3) According to the top 100, are multiplayer games more popular than solo only games/games that offer solo?
 4) What is the most popular game mechanic?
 Which mechanic potentially leads to a higher board game rank?
+5) Which year had the highest average rank of games published?